Goldenapple3619/CNEngine/README.md

 > *If you're reading the FAQ section, there's 99.99% of chance that the anwser is no, but you can still give suggestion / report bugs.*

 ## Contact
-For more infos, join the [Discord server](https://discord.gg/F34jV23hjd).
+For more infos check our website [https://cnstudio.dev](https://cnstudio.dev) and join the [Discord server](https://discord.gg/F34jV23hjd).